Starou/SimpleIDML/README.rst

 New features
 ''''''''''''

-- IDML to INDD via SOAP call to InDesign Server.
+- IDML to INDD, INDD to IDML and export as PDF *via* SOAP call to a InDesign Server.

 0.91.2